ibm-public-cos/crs-docs/pages/api-reference/about-compatibility-api.md

 These operations create, destroy, get information about, and control behavior of buckets.

+{% include note.html content="Note that the 'version 2' method of listing objects within a bucket is not supported, and the 'version 1' syntax is needed." %}

 | Bucket operation | Note |
 |:----|:---|
 | `DELETE` Bucket | Deletes an empty bucket.   |